Ellestial/100-days-of-code/r2-log.md

 **Today's Progress**: Restructured up Harry Potter Matching Game JS.

 **Thoughts**: I went to a coffee shop today to focus, and it seemed to help!
 I tried organizing the JS overlays into one overlay function with closures and `this` references to practice what I've been learning.
 It worked!
 But now it's actually quite a bit longer than it was before.
 However, it's more maintainable in cases where more overlays are added, there needs to be different situations showing all of your earned spells.
 I want to clean it up more and make it shorter, though.
 I'll continue refacturing later!

+### **Missed June 29 and June 30 due to friends visiting from out of state.**

+## Day 13: July 1, 2019

+**Today's Progress**: Started working on Free Code Camp's Random Quote Machine project.

+**Thoughts**: I'm trying to learn about JSONP in order to get around CORS issues with CodePen.
+Will need to resolve tomorrow.